feedzai/first-react-app-workshop/README.md

 ### 3 - Add a new Route

-Now we will want to create a new Route to enable us when clicking on a post to go to the details page.
+Now we will want to create a new Route to enable us when clicking on a post to go to details page.
 ```jsx
 // /src/app/App.js
 <Route